 Larger VSDs tend to cause more severe symptoms and can present with congestive heart failure.
 The risk of recurrent pulmonary infections and infective endocarditis increases with larger VSDs.

 Patients who develop Eisenmenger’s syndrome are usually asymptomatic at rest but develop severe dyspnea, chest pain or syncope during exertion.

-The murmur of a VSD is usually a harsh holosystolic murmur that is best heard over the lower left sternal border.
-Cyanosis can be evident in patients with a right-to-left shunt.
+The murmur of a VSD is usually a harsh holosystolic murmur that is better heard over the lower left sternal border.
+Cyanosis can be evident in patients who have a right-to-left shunt.

 - Shortness of breath, even without exertion